Kolkata Police rule out foul play in KK’s death, say singer suffered cardiac arrest

 A third video showed the exhausted singer being taken back to his hotel after the concert.

-On Wednesday, KK’s body was taken to the Rabindra Sadan in Kolkata where he was accorded a gun salute in the presence of West Bengal Chief Minister Mamata Banerjee and his family members.
+On Wednesday, KK’s body was taken to the Rabindra Sadan in Kolkata where he was accorded a gun salute.
+West Bengal Chief Minister Mamata Banerjee and his family members were present.

 The singer’s body was then flown to Mumbai, where the last rites are scheduled to be held at the Versova cremation ground on Thursday afternoon, according to the Hindustan Times.